WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 **Presentation of results at IJCAI 2025:** Montreal, 16th -- 22nd August, 2025

 ## Evaluation

+The evaluation will be done on a secrete $365$ days long scenario, similar to the one already provided.
+You can assume that the secret test scenario will be of the same form -- i.e., $365$ days long, same network, and same sensors and chlorine injection pumps.
+However, there will be slightly different water demands, slight changes in the TOC concentrations, and random contamination events.

 Submissions will be evaluated on the following metrics (all to be minimized):
 - Total amount of injected chlorine -- i.e., control cost.